Replacement Parts

 Yes.
 The site includes pages about discontinued Portfolio lighting, replacement parts, transformer issues, model lookup help, and ways to find compatible replacement fixtures.

-Start with the troubleshooting pages for Portfolio lighting, then check transformer problems, timer issues, wiring checks, bulb replacement, and outdoor landscape lighting repair guides.
+Start with the Portfolio lighting troubleshooting pages, then check transformer problems, timer issues, wiring checks, bulb replacement, and outdoor landscape lighting repair guides.

 Yes.
 The site includes Portfolio landscape lighting pages covering ideas, installation, troubleshooting, wiring, path lights, voltage drop, transformer sizing, and outdoor transformer topics.